khashayardadashi/face-id/README.md

   // Inform the user that their browser doesn't support webcam access }
 ```

+This code attempts to access the user's webcam and logs whether the access is granted or denied.
+Keep in mind that modern browsers may require a secure context (HTTPS) for accessing certain features like the webcam.

+Make sure to handle the permissions and errors appropriately based on your application's requirements.

 > [!IMPORTANT]
 > Sure, to achieve that, you can use the Fetch API in JavaScript to send a POST request to your server's "register" route.
 Assuming you have a form with an input field for uploading an image, here's a basic example: